MLGalusha/customer_banking/README.md

 ## 🌟 **Overview**

-This project implements a simple banking system that allows users to create and manage savings and CD (Certificate of Deposit) accounts.
-It demonstrates object-oriented programming principles and modular design in Python.
+This code implements a simple banking system that allows users to create and manage savings and CD accounts.
+It prompts users for account details, calculates interest based on balance, rate, and term, and displays updated balances and earned interest for both account types.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)